 - Suicide during treatment or within 72 hours of discharge

-- Unanticipated death during care of an infant
+- Unanticipated death during the care of an infant

 - Abduction while receiving care